kj4tmp/gatorcat/README.md

 2. Packed structs are not well described in the language reference
 3. Where to I look for the implementation of flags.parse? root.zig?
 I don't know where anything is!
+4. Cannot have arrays in packed structs.
+(See SM and FMMU structs).
+5. For loops over slices / arrays: I have to loop up the syntax every time.

 ### zig wins